 It's not what you are thinking.

+I have been pondering this for a long while.
+I need a way to add a receiver hitch to a 35-40 Ford frame.
+It needs to be an integral part of the frame.
 Something that is not an after thought.
 Something that will work for pulling my vintage travel trailer or hooking on to my vintage drag car and not worrying if it will fail 180 miles from the nearest gas station.

 The weak link in any 35-40 Ford frame is the rear c channel that finishes out the frame.
 They are almost always tweaked or in this case, missing.
 They are made out of a light weight sheet metal and usually don't weather the abuse seen by a lot of farm trucks.